rastenis/open-authenticator/README.md

 - Set up one OAuth flow, enable a myriad of ways to authenticate!
 - Demo page with multiple auth choices
 - Enable strategies:

-  - Easily add supoprted PassportJS methods via guided CLI tool
+  - Easily add supported OAuth strategies via guided CLI tool
   - Define custom strategies yourself.
 Examples for SMS and Pushover included

+- Multiple ways to run:

+  - Run the provided composition
+  - Include it in your own Docker composition
+  - Run as a standalone container

 - Upon authentication, your application receives the identifier and profile data in a standardized format
-- Run as a standalone container or include it in your Docker composition
-- Automatic TLS certificate generation if running standalone (requires ports 443 and 80)
+- Automatic TLS certificate generation if running in composition mode (requires ports 443 and 80)

 ## Configuration